vatpac-technology/sops/docs/client/towerstrips.md

 When an aircraft arrives at their nominated parking position, [inhibit](#control-bar) the strip to remove it from the stripboard.

 ##### OzBays Integration
-At OzBays-enabled aerodromes, the pre-assigned parking bay from OzBays will be displayed automatically in the parking bay field for arriving aircraft.
+At OzBays-enabled aerodromes, the pre-assigned parking bay from [OzBays](https://ozbays.xyz/) will be displayed automatically in the parking bay field for arriving aircraft.

 Pre-assigned OzBays bays are displayed with a grey background.
 These bays can be overridden by editing the field manually.
 To display the pre-assigned bay again, edit the field and clear out your input.

+!!! note
+    OzBays is currently in final development and testing, and will be progressively enabled for each aerodrome.

 #### Runway Crossings
 For aircraft who need to cross an active runway, select the strip and use the [XX CROSS XX](#control-bar) button to highlight it as a runway crossing.
 SMC should hotline ADC to request each runway crossing and/or place the strip in the **Holding Point Bay**  with the crossing highlight applied, as a visual trigger to ADC that an aircraft needs to cross.
 Once ADC has approved the runway crossing, place the strip back in the **Taxi Bay** and remove the highlight.